The Search for the Holy Grail

 Carey ArmstrongE02

-< 2 Lenders quoted · Per buyer · Avg On average, they go to one.
-Consumers are not comparison shoppers — this is the quiet floor the entire Holy Grail rests on.
-The integrated lender's rate doesn't have to be the lowest.
-Just within reason.
+< 2 Lenders quoted · Per buyer · Avg Most buyers go to one lender.
+That's it.
+The integrated lender's rate doesn't have to be the lowest — just in the ballpark.

 Carey ArmstrongE02